-Seasons Greetings 49er Faithful!
+Season's Greetings 49er Faithful!
 We continue our college football bowl coverage breakdown highlighting and profiling a few notable draft-eligible prospects you should pay attention to.
 This will help people build a list of names to know when we get into the offseason.
-For today's bowl action we take a look at Eastern Michigan vs. Old Dominion match-up, Louisiana Tech vs. No. 25 Navy match-up, and Ohio vs. Troy match-up.
+For today's bowl action we take a look at USF vs. South Carolina match-up, Arkansas vs. No. 22 Virginia Tech match-up, and No. 12 Oklahoma State vs. No. 10 Colorado match-up.
 Before we get things started, I have listed the top five draft-eligible players both on the offensive and the defensive sides of the ball playing in today's match-ups.
 So, sit back, put your scouting hat on, and let's get things started with today's action.

 Top 5 Players on Offense